-Yes, Maravick KNOWS is a blog which wants you to become "in the know" on various topics which touch your life from money matters: ways to save and if possible make money as well as completely random topics which may be trending.
+Yes, Maravick KNOWS is a blog which wants you to become "in the know" on all things which touch your life from money matters: ways to save and if possible make money to personal matters, such as food, health, travel and entertainment, in other words LIFE!
 Become one of my KNOWSY Readers today!

 Friday, March 20, 2015